gsscoder/CSharpx/README.md

 Source files are conceived to be manually added to other projects or by setting a reference via [Paket](http://fsprojects.github.io/Paket/).

 If you can't customize it enough using compiler directives, please tell me or fork it and do it in your way.
-If you want a sample of project that includes **CSharpx** as source, see [PickAll](https://github.com/gsscoder/pickall).
+For a sample of a project that includes **CSharpx** as source, see [PickAll](https://github.com/gsscoder/pickall).

 ## Install via NuGet